 By this time a large crowd literally followed Jesus from one village to another with the hope of seeing another miracle.
 They were met by a funeral procession when entered the town called Nain (Luke 7:11-12).

 Today we have Jesus’ assurance in writing, which is the Holy Bible.
-In it there are many words of assurance.
-It tells us not to be afraid because he is with us (Isaiah 41:10), not to feel anxious because he cares for us (1 Peter 5:7) and not to feel sad (1 Thessalonians 5:16-18).
+In it, there are many words of assurance.
+It tells us not to be afraid because he is with us (Isaiah 41:10), not to feel anxious because he cares for us (1 Peter 5:7), and not to feel sad (1 Thessalonians 5:16-18).
 These are just a few.
 Jesus has given us so much assurance.
 Then why not take your problem to him?

-3. His power and the authority
+3. Jesus’ Power and the Authority

-Many assurances the world gives us turn out to be empty assurance, because the world can’t deliver as much as it offers.
+Many assurances the world gives us turn out to be empty assurances because the world can’t deliver as much as it offers.
 But Jesus is not so.
 The people at the funeral of Jairus’ daughter laughed at Jesus for they thought Jesus is insane (Luke 8:52-53).
 Martha knew too much she didn’t believe when Jesus assured her brother Lazarus will rise again (John 11:23-24).
 But all of them realized how wrong they were.
-May be you are feeling the same about me and my Jesus.
+Maybe you are feeling the same about me and my Jesus.
 Why not take your problem to him and find out for sure?

-4. His divinity and presence
+4. His Divinity and Presence

 The Bible provides a detailed picture of the crowd’s response to the miracle, (Luke 7:16-17).
 For our message, it’s crucial we understand the significance of these responses.
 If you have systematically surveyed the Bible before, you may know that there is a time gap of 400 years between the period covered by the Old Testament and the period covered by the New Testament.
 We call this the “Intertestamental Period” because during this period God revealed nothing new to his people.
-As a result people lived in deep spiritual darkness.
+As a result, people lived in deep spiritual darkness.

-The second exclamation “God has come to help his people!” marks not only the fulfillment the prophecy in Isaiah 7:14 but also the divinity of Jesus, because Immanuel means “God is with us”.
+The second exclamation “God has come to help his people!” marks not only the fulfillment of the prophecy in Isaiah 7:14 but also the divinity of Jesus, because Immanuel means “God is with us”.

-Likewise if God seems to be distant in your life now, remember that he is about to do something bigger and something glorious in your life, through Jesus.
+Likewise, if God seems to be distant in your life now, remember that he is about to do something bigger and something glorious in your life, through Jesus.
 Then why not take your problem to Jesus right now?

 In Matthew 18:20 Jesus promised, for where two or three are gathered in his name, he will be there with them.
 The same Jesus who raised this widow’s son 2000 years ago is alive and among us even as I speak.
-So please come to the altar now and experience his compassion, the assurance, the power and authority over your situation.
+So please come to the altar now and experience his compassion, the assurance, the power, and authority over your situation.